dbravo0/holbertonschool-zero_day/0x01-emacs/README.md

-Command for open a file using Emacs
+Content and answers about Emacs